n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/sql-agent.md

 * `{input}`: Contains the user prompt.
 * `{agent_scratchpad}`: Information to remember for the next iteration.

-n8n fills this field with a prompt example.
+n8n fills this field with an example.

 ### Limit